vinarmani/swap-protocol/swap-protocol-spec.md

 ### 2.1.2 Payment

-A Payment is a series of data chunks, representing a partially signed Bitcoin Cash transaction, encapsulated within OP_RETURN messages located at vout=0 (i.e. the first output) in each data chunk’s respective transaction.
-The file chunks reference each other using the vout=1 output as a pointer to the next data chunk.
+A Payment is a series of data chunks, representing a partially signed Bitcoin Cash transaction, encapsulated within OP_RETURN messages located at *vout=0* (the first output) in each data chunk’s respective transaction.
+The file chunks reference each other using the *vout=1* output as a pointer to the next data chunk.
 The transaction hash belonging to the final transaction made in the series of uploaded data chunks contains a special set of metadata parameters, including the number of chunks associated with the partially signed transaction data.
-This scheme is derived from the Bitcoin Files Protocol.
+This scheme is derived from the [Bitcoin Files Protocol](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md).

 The metadata OP_RETURN messages for the various types of Payments are as follows:

-***SLP Atomic Swap (Type 1):*** This Payment contains the full data for a transaction, minus the signature(s) on the input(s) contributed by the party that initiated the corresponding Signal.
+**SLP Atomic Swap (Type 1):** This Payment contains the full data for a transaction, minus the signature(s) on the input(s) contributed by the party that initiated the corresponding Signal.
 The required format for the message is:
 * ```OP_RETURN <lokad_id_int = 'SWP\x00'> <swp_msg_class = 0x02> <swp_msg_type = 0x01> <chunk_count_int> <signal_tx_id> <chunk_X_data_bytes>```

-***Multi-Party Escrow (Type 2):*** This Payment contains the full data for a transaction, minus the signature(s) on the input(s) contributed by the party that initiated the corresponding Signal.
+**Multi-Party Escrow (Type 2):** This Payment contains the full data for a transaction, minus the signature(s) on the input(s) contributed by the party that initiated the corresponding Signal.
 For validation purposes, the ScriptPubKey of the script contract is also included in the metadata.
 The required format for the message is:
 * ```OP_RETURN <lokad_id_int = 'SWP\x00'> <swp_msg_class = 0x02> <swp_msg_type = 0x02> <chunk_count_int> <signal_tx_id> <p2sh_scriptPubKey> <chunk_X_data_bytes>```

-***Threshold Crowdfunding (Type 3):*** This Payment contains only the data for a single, signed Transaction Input (TxIn) precisely as it would appear in a transaction spending the outputs in the corresponding Signal.
+**Threshold Crowdfunding (Type 3):** This Payment contains only the data for a single, signed Transaction Input (TxIn) precisely as it would appear in a transaction spending the outputs in the corresponding Signal.
 This represents the contribution, of the party making the Payment, to the crowdfunding campaign.
 The required format for the message is:
 * ```OP_RETURN <lokad_id_int = 'SWP\x00'> <swp_msg_class = 0x02> <swp_msg_type = 0x03> <chunk_count_int> <signal_tx_id> <chunk_X_data_bytes>```

 ## 2.2 Oracle Signals